guidocella/mpv-lrc/README.md

 ### lrc.sh

 This POSIX script creates the skeleton of a new LRC file by fetching the metadata of the song playing in mpv and your nickname from the first argument to it, and opens it in `$EDITOR`.
-It also opens `$BROWSER`, falling back to chromium if that is not defined, pointing it to search page for the lyrics in the browser's default search engine.
+It also opens `$BROWSER`, falling back to chromium if that is not defined, pointing it to the search page for the lyrics in the browser's default search engine.
 When it detects Japanese characters in the song path, it searches for lyrics in Japanese.

 When lyrics sites try to block copying text, you can inspect the HTML element with the lyrics and execute `copy($0.innerText)` in the console.